xiaolai/regular-investing-in-box/docs/en/README.md

 >**Risk Warning**
 >
->The strategy of regular investment is objectively correct, but it is impossible to remove subjective judgement from the choice of investments for regular investing.
+>The strategy of regular investing is objectively correct, but it is impossible to remove subjective judgement from the choice of investments for regular investing.
 So the choice of investments for regular investing is the responsibility of each investor.
 Each investor must use their own money and time over the long term to take responsibility for their choices.
 Please be cautious.
 >
 >This section is primarily about how I chose BTC, EOS, and XIN to be the components of BOX, and it necessarily contains some of my own subjective judgements.
 You must use your own objective understanding of the objective world to choose your own investments.
 >